sonic-net/SONiC/doc/qos/mpls_tc_to_tc_map.md

 ## 5. Overview

-This new enhancement adds support to SONiC for MPLS EXP to TC map which allows QoS to work on MPLS packets.
+This new enhancement adds support to SONiC for MPLS TC to TC map which allows QoS to work on MPLS packets.

 ## 6. Requirements

-User can configure MPLS EXP to TC map at start-of-day via configuration file.
+User can configure MPLS TC to TC map at start-of-day via configuration file.
 CLI support will exist to offer the same amount of support as for DSCP to TC map.

 ## 7. Architecture Design